kingco6ra/kubeway/README.md

 Your KUBECONFIG environment variable in docker-compose.yml correctly points to your Kubernetes config file.
 The config.yaml file accurately reflects your Kubernetes services and namespace.
 Docker and Docker Compose are correctly installed and updated to their latest versions.
-For more detailed troubleshooting, consult the logs of the Docker containers or the output of the Kubectl-Forwarder script.
+For more detailed troubleshooting, consult the logs of the Docker containers or the output of the **kubeway** script.

 ## Additional Resources